dwyl/image-classifier/README.md

 We use the GenMagic server as a daemon; it is started in the Application module.
 It is referenced by its name.
-When we run `perform`, we obtain a map and compare the mime type with the one read by ExImageInfo.
+When we run `perform`, we obtain a map and compare the mime type with the one read by `ExImageInfo`.
-If they correspond, we continue, else we stop the process.
+If they correspond with each other, we continue, else we stop the process.

-On your computer, you should install the package `libmagic-dev`.
+On your computer,
+in order for this to work locally you should install the package `libmagic-dev`.
-In the Application module, you should add the GenMagic daemon (the C lib is loaded once for all and referenced by its name).
+In the `Application` module, you should add the `GenMagic` daemon (the C lib is loaded once for all and referenced by its name).

 ```elixir
 #application.ex